-Act 408 of 2009 amends the Arkansas Business Corporation Act (ACA 4-26-101), the Small Business Entity Tax Pass Through Act (ACA 4-32-101) concerning Limited Liability Companies (LLCs), and enacts the Uniform Partnership Act, and the Revised Limited Partnership Act to allow any business entity to convert or merge with any other business entity.
+The Arkansas Business Corporation Act amended (ACA 4-26-101), the Small Business Entity Tax Pass Through Act (ACA 4-32-101) concerning Limited Liability Companies (LLCs), and enacts the Uniform Partnership Act, and the Revised Limited Partnership Act to allow any business entity to convert or merge with any other business entity.
 The franchise tax provisions are amended to apply to LLCs.

 Failure to report and remit on the part of any non resident shareholder shall be grounds upon which the Director may revoke the Corporation's Subchapter S election and collect the tax from the Corporation by any manner authorized by the Arkansas Income Tax Act of 1929 as amended.
-(ACA 26-51-409(c)(2)
+(ACA 26-51-409(c)(2).

-For telephone information or assistance regarding S-Corporation matters, call Corporation Income Tax at (501) 682-4775.
+For telephone or website information or assistance regarding S-Corporation matters refer to:

+Telephone number: (501) 682-4775 Website: www.dfa.arkansas.gov